nxrighthere/Smmalloc-CSharp/README.md

 `SmmallocInstance.DestroyThreadCache()` destroys the thread cache.

 `SmmallocInstance.Malloc(int bytesCount, int alignment)` allocates aligned memory block.
-Always allocates memory equals to buckets count multiplied by 16, so minimum allocation size using a single bucket in a smmalloc instance will be 16 bytes, for two buckets 32 bytes, for three buckets 48 bytes, and so on.
+Allocation size depends on buckets count multiplied by 16, so the minimum allocation size is 16 bytes.
+Maximum allocation size using two buckets in a smmalloc instance will be 32 bytes, for three buckets 48 bytes, for four 64 bytes, and so on.
 The alignment parameter is optional.
 Returns pointer to a memory block.

 `SmmallocInstance.Free(IntPtr memory)` frees memory block.